BY-LAWS OF TALES OF CAPE COD, Inc.

 Establishment and Purposes of Corporation

-On December 5, 1958 TOCC received approval from the Internal Revenue Service designating it for tax purposes as a 501(c)(3) tax-exempt entity.
+TCC received approval from the Internal Revenue Service designating it for tax purposes as a 501(c)(3) tax-exempt entity on December 5, 1958.

 For purposes of these By-Laws the following terms shall be defined as follows:

-- BOARD OF DIRECTORS are those individuals who are responsible for the management and day-to-day operations of TOCC as more fully described in Article V.
+- BOARD OF DIRECTORS is the entity that is responsible for the management and day-to-day operations of TCC as more fully described in Article V.

-- MEMBERS are individuals or institutions interested in supporting the Purposes and Mission of TOCC and have paid their annual membership dues as more fully described in Article IV.
+- MEMBERS are individuals or institutions interested in supporting the Purposes and Mission of TCC and have paid their annual membership dues as more fully described in Article IV.

-- OFFICERS shall mean those Directors elected by the Board and shall include a President, Vice President, Treasurer and Secretary of the Board as more fully described in Article V.
+- OFFICERS shall mean those Directors elected by the Board and shall include a President, Vice President, Treasurer and Secretary of the Board as more fully described in Articles V and IX.

-The Fiscal Year of TOCC shall begin on the first day of October of each year or such other date as the Board may from time to time determine.
+The Fiscal Year of TCC shall begin on the first day of January of each year or such other date as the Board may from time to time determine.

 Members and Membership

-Any person or institution interested in supporting the Purpose and Mission of TOCC may become a Member subject to the following conditions:
+Any person or institution interested in supporting the Purpose and Mission of TCC may become a Member subject to the following conditions:

 The Membership term shall be the same as the Fiscal Year.
-Any dues received after the start of the last month of the fiscal year shall be applied to the following Membership term.
+Any dues received after the end of the lecture series in a current fiscal year shall be applied to the following Membership term.

-2. Classes of Membership.
-There are four (4) classes of memberships:
+Classes of Membership.
+There are three (3) classes of memberships: